splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 * An active AWS account.
 * A basic understanding of VPC concepts and networking principles.

-Connect different accounts within or accross regions
+Connect different accounts within or across regions
 ==============================================================

 Connect different accounts in the same region using AWS PrivateLink